-The following week, my delapidated old house was the "Melbourne Hilton" for some Sydney-based reptile enthusiasts that I had never met, who'd merely invited themselves into the house on the basis of their common interest in reptiles.
+The following week, this author's house was the "Melbourne Hilton" for some Sydney-based reptile enthusiasts that the author had never met, who'd merely invited themselves into the house on the basis of their common interest in reptiles.

-In the week after, a keeper in Geelong gave me unfettered access to his collection to allow me to inspect and photograph an aberrant Cannia australis, and several pythons in his collection.
+In the week after, a novice keeper in Geelong gave this author unfettered access to his collection to allow the author to inspect and photograph an aberrant Cannia australis, and several pythons in his collection.

-For the record, that snake, initially identified "as possibly a 'Pailsus' from Hayes Creek in the NT", was identified by me as a standard (but immature) Cannia australis, based on it's having 53 subcaudals, all single, excl. no.s 47, 52 and 53, 187 ventrals (approximately) and a horseshoe shaped rostral typical of Cannia australis.
+For the record, that snake, identified by the hobbyist "as possibly a "Pailsus" from Hayes Creek in the NT", was identified by this author as a standard (but immature) Cannia australis, based on it's having 53 subcaudals, all single, excl. no.s 47, 52 and 53, 187 ventrals (approximately) and a horseshoe shaped rostral typical of Cannia australis.

-And ves, since the original publication of the Pailsus descriptions.
-I've been inundated with information from people seeking to further the common goal of herpetology, all of whom never sought anything in return.
+And yes, since the original publication of the Pailsus descriptions, this author has been inundated with information from people seeking to further the common goal of herpetology, all of whom never sought anything in return.

-Going back in time, I recall how a couple of decades back I went out and caught some Centralian Bluetongues (Tiliqua multifasciata) and gave them to an unkempt, acne ridden youth for free.
+Going back in time, this author recalls how a couple of

+decades back he went out and caught some Centralian Bluetongues (Tiliqua multifasciata) and gave them to an unkempt, acne ridden youth for free.
 The youth who at the time had no experience in the reptiles, merely said he wanted a few as pets and to study them.
 He was then an unknown face in the crowd, attending a few meetings of the Australian Herpetological Society (AHS) in Sydney.